The energy of the pitta dosha, according to ayurveda, embodies qualities similar to fire.

 As pitta rises, the increase in those experiencing pitta imbalances means that there can be an abundance of criticism and confrontation.
 Create safe boundaries from those in your life who bring in pitta energy in this way.

-We don’t want to run away from issues; rather, we want to balance our own energy so we can approach others in a loving, compassionate, and less aggressive manner.
+We don’t want to run away from issues; rather, we want to balance our own energy so we can approach others in

 Surrounding ourselves with compassionate and supportive people is great this time of year, as are keeping interactions light.